Eugee29/tusk/README.md

-## Demo
+## Deployment

-You can check it out here: https://app-tusk.herokuapp.com/
+You can check it out here: https://tusk.onrender.com/

 ## Authors